 In petrochemical refining and chemical production, it is even more complicated, since the ratio of produced material can vary based on production parameters (such as temperatures of trays in distillation columns) and on the specific properties of the consumed materials (such as the sulfur content of the oil).
 In those cases, if the information needed to be exchanged on a regular basis, the most common approach would be to extend the process segment - material segment specifications to include the mathematical relationships, such as an equation, tables, or LP, or a reference to an LP, equation, or table.

-Process segments vs. product segments
+Process segments vs. operations segments

 Question:

-What is the difference between process segments and product segments?
+What is the difference between process segments and operations segments?

 Answer: